digital-asset/daml/docs/source/json-api/index.rst

             TLS: Enable tls.
 This is redundant if --pem, --crt or --cacrt are set --package-reload-interval <value>
             Optional interval to poll for package updates.
 Examples: 500ms, 5s, 10min, 1h, 1d.
 Defaults to 5 seconds
+      --package-max-inbound-message-size <value>
+            Optional max inbound message size in bytes used for uploading and downloading package updates.
+Defaults to the `max-inbound-message-size` setting.
       --max-inbound-message-size <value>
             Optional max inbound message size in bytes.
+Defaults to 4194304.
-Defaults to 4194304 --query-store-jdbc-config "driver=<JDBC driver class name>,url=<JDBC connection url>,user=<user>,password=<password>,createSchema=<true|false>"
+      --query-store-jdbc-config "driver=<JDBC driver class name>,url=<JDBC connection url>,user=<user>,password=<password>,createSchema=<true|false>"
             Optional query store JDBC configuration string.
 Query store is a search index, use it if you need to query large active contract sets.
 Contains comma-separated key-value pairs.
 Where: driver -- JDBC driver class name, only org.postgresql.Driver supported right now,